Chimney Rock - Lake Lure

 Rumbling Bald Mountain - The state recently completed a new parking area for climbing access on the SE side of the mountain.
 Another old road climbs to the top of the mountain and continues on to Eagle Rock for some excellent views.

 Little Bearwallow Falls is also in the area.
-Hiking to this waterfall is now possible because of the efforts of the Carolina Mountain Land Conservancy.
+Hiking to this waterfall is now possible because of the efforts of the Conserving Carolina.
 In 2013, the conservancy acquired what's known as the Wildcat Rock tract on the north slopes of Little Bearwallow Mountain.
 The beginning of the trail needed to be across private property, so a permanent public trail easement was purchased from the property owners.
 Eventually, a 15 mile trail known as the Upper Hickory Nut Gorge Trail will be completed which will feature waterfalls, rock outcroppings, and expansive mountain summit views.
-The trail to Little Beawallow Falls is a part of this trail and when I was there in April 2016, construction of the trail beyond the waterfall was in progress.
+The trail to Little Beawallow Falls is a part of this trail.
+The trail now continues to Wildcat Rock and on up to Little Bearwallow Mountain.
 This will be one jewel of a trail once it is completed.
 The other end of the trail features hikes to Bearwallow Mountain and the Blue Ridge Pastures via the Trombatore Trail.
 These sections of the trail are already completed and open to the public, so be sure to do a search for more info and photos.
-Parking for Little Bearwallow Falls is the same as for the trails in the Florence Nature Preserve - another CMLC land save.
+Parking for Little Bearwallow Falls is the same as for the trails in the Florence Nature Preserve - another Conserving Carolina land save.
 Click here for more info from their site.

 places to go/links/videos/index/wildflowers/email